CONABIO/madmex-tutorials/eng/standalone/README.md

-#The documentation found in this directory is targeted to a stand-alone version of the MAD-MEX system.
+#The documentation found on this directory is targeted to a stand-alone version of MAD-MEX system.

 Is crucial to have an installation of docker in your system: https://www.docker.com/